jehrnsperger/dog-breed-classifier/README.md

 The CNN was trained using Transfer Learning with Bottleneck Features.
 The Notebook dog_app.ipynb serves as provides the training of the CNN (amongst others).
 The file utils.py and the Flask-App in app.py are built on insights/models from the notebook.

+## Definition, Analysis, Conclusion <a name="process"></a>
+#### Definition
+This project served as a training for applying CNN's to real-world data, specifically images.
+In the Notebook, multiple models and approaches were tested, which served as a great learning experience.

+#### Analysis
+The web app utilises a VGG19 CNN.
+This model achieved an accuracy score of about 73% (see Notebook).
+A higher score of about 83% was achieved with RestNet50; however, this model could not be deployed due to some dependency-issues with the bottleneck features in a higher Keras version (greater than 2.0.2).
+Hence, the VGG19 model was used.
+For different approaches and models, please refer to the provided Notebook.

+#### Conclusion
+One of the most fascinating insights from this project was the use of transfer learning, which improved the test accuracy from 1% to 73% (even 83% with ResNet50).
+This shows the great advantage of training on large datasets, even when predicting entirely different classes (through the removal of the last layers of the trained model).
+In the future, the provided algorithm could be further improved by
+- detection of both dog AND human in the same picture,
+- detection of multiple dog breeds in the same picture (after reaching a certain confidence threshold)
+- highlighting distinct features directly in the image (e.g. like for the face detector, highlight areas that are distinctive for this specific breed).

 ## Prerequisites<a name="prerequisites"></a>